Are You Eligible for a Spanish Mortgage?

 Our scoring system takes into account all the relevant figures and produces an accurate % score based on how the banks will score you.

-If your score is above 60% then there is a very good chance you will qualify, the higher the score the better your chance to qualify.
+If your score is above 60% then there is a very good chance you will qualify, the higher the score the better the chance you will qualify for a Spanish mortgage.

 Monthly Income